vRP-framework/vRP/README.md

 This module disable the basic health regen.

 The survival module implement also a coma system, if the health of the player is below the coma threshold, the player is in coma for a specific duration before dying.
 The health (thus coma) is recorded in the player state.
+If a player disconnect and reconnect while in coma, he will fall in coma again and die in a few seconds.

 ```lua
 -- PROXY API